Sorba Thomas: Boreham Wood

-A youth product of West Ham United, Thomas joined the youth academy of Boreham Wood at the age of 16.
+Thomas joined the youth academy of Boreham Wood at the age of 16.
 He began his senior career at Boreham Wood aged 17.
 He was an instrumental part of the under-18 side that reached the FA Youth Cup second round in 2016–17, which included a win over English Football League side Northampton Town.
 In January 2018, he spent a month on loan at Isthmian League North side Cheshunt.
+Whilst in the youth team at Boreham Wood, Thomas worked at JD Sports in Oxford Circus and also as a scaffolder.
+Thomas made his debut in the first team in September 2017 and came on as a substitute in the 2018 National League play-off final as Boreham Wood lost 2–1 to Tranmere Rovers.
+He became a regular under Luke Garrard in 2018–19 and 2019–20.
+His performances attracted the attentions of English Football League clubs and in January 2021 a bid was accepted by Boreham Wood from Huddersfield Town.